Praying for the Vulnerable: 9 Practical Ways Your Church Can Start Today

 - bchfamily

-- 4 min read
+- 5 min read

 Most churches want to pray more meaningfully for children in foster care, for residential homes like the cottages at Baptist Children's Homes, and for the families serving them.
 The hard part is usually not the willingness.
 It is knowing where to start.

 You do not need a new ministry, a big budget, or a Sunday relaunch to begin.
 You need a few simple, repeatable practices and someone willing to put them on the calendar.
-Here are eight practical things your church can do — most of them today — to start praying for vulnerable children in specific, sustained ways.
+Here are nine practical things your church can do — most of them today — to start praying for vulnerable children in specific, sustained ways.

 1. Put a Foster or Cottage Family on the Slide

-One of the simplest ways to move a congregation from praying for “those in need” to praying for someone specific is to add a foster family, a cottage family, or a caseworker to your weekly prayer slide or bulletin.
 You don't have to share who they are — a general line like “a foster family in our community” is enough.
 Refresh the focus monthly.
 The repetition does the teaching, and praying for caregivers is praying for the children in their care.

 2. Add a 60-Second Prayer Moment Every Sunday